hapax/hapax.github.io/assets/reality.md

 I'll give an example.
 For two thousand years, we had it figured out.
-We knew why some things fell to the ground, and why some things floated in the air, thanks to the Greek philosopher Aristotle.
+We knew why some things fell to the ground, and why some things floated in the air, thanks to the Greek philosopher Aristotle, who tells us that different objects are made from the four elements---earth, water, fire, and air.
-Aristotle tells us that different objects are made from different elements---earth, water, fire, and air---and different elements are heavier or lighter, and move up or down to find their level, and end up occupying these different strata, from the dirt under your feet to the atmosphere to the fiery points revolving far above us.
+Different elements are heavier or lighter, and move up or down to find their level, and end up occupying these different strata, from the dirt under your feet to the atmosphere to the fiery points revolving far above us.
 So if you release a helium balloon, it floats up because it's mainly